-So, a question many high school homeschool families ask when planning to teach math is, what is the correct math sequence in high school?
+So, a question many high school homeschool families ask when planning to teach math is, "what is the order of math classes in high school?"
+Questions may be as specific as "is geometry higher than algebra 2?", "what comes after algebra 2?", or "what grade do you take geometry?"
 For most students, what comes first doesn't matter.
 The most important thing is that your child is learning math consistently each year.

 Even if your child already has four or five years of math by the time they start high school, you still want to teach four years of math while they’re in high school (at high school age).
 However, that doesn’t mean your child has to do four years of upper level math, including calculus.
 It just means they should continue to work at their own level and keep moving forward every year.